As a brand new visitor to the city, you will undoubtedly spend a large amount of time exploring Old Town Prague. And with good reason.

 It’s no secret why the beautiful capital of the Czech Republic is one of the top destinations in Europe.
-Millions of tourists travel to Prague each year to experience all that this romantic city has to offer, and many of them (us included) have left our hearts there and never want to leave.
+Millions of tourists travel to Prague each year to experience all that this romantic city has to offer.

 If you want to experience the Prague that you see in photographs and read about in history books, the most notable sites will be located in the oldest historic neighborhood in the city, known as Old Town Prague or Staré Mesto in Czech.
 But that’s not all it has to offer.
 Tucked among the colorful buildings and Gothic architecture are cafes, restaurants, designer shops, and galleries.